Protect Buildings From Moisture With Waterproofing Solutions in Exterior Painting

 Elastomeric and Waterproof Coatings

-For problem areas like foundations, roofs, decks and patios, waterproof elastomeric or roof coatings provide an ultra-protective topcoat.
-These thick, rubbery coatings:
+For high-risk areas such as roofs, foundations, and decks, elastomeric and roof coatings provide heavy-duty protection.
+These coatings:

-- Expand and contract with the surface, bridging cracks.
+- Expand and contract with surfaces, sealing cracks.

 Prepping Surfaces for Waterproofing Paints